 Carrie Fancett Pagels writes “romantic”

-Christian historical fiction and is represented
+Christian historical fiction and is r

 by Joyce Hart, Hartline Literary Agency.
 ACFW MidAtlantic Zone Director.